Cover photo of The Silverlake – Los Feliz Secret Stairs. Painted by Artists Carla O’Brien, Mandon Bossi, and Corinne Carrey.

 Retail purchases can be pricey at Barney’s.
 But you can indulge in a taste of Chanel for dessert for only around $10.00 at La Patisserie Artistique in the Rodeo Collection, on North Rodeo Drive.

 I highly recommend LA City Tours, which conveniently picked us up in Beverly Hills and dropped us off near Hollywood Boulevard.
-I made a beeline for Iguana Vintage Clothing because Mama’s become self-conscious about her thinning hair.
-Blame my kooky sense of humor on her!
+You bet I made a beeline for Iguana Vintage Clothing (!) because Mama’s become self-conscious about her thinning hair.
+Blame my kooky sense of humor on her.
 She’s decided to wear crazy colored wigs and hair extensions that make friends and family laugh instead of feeling sorry for her.
-Since she recently mentioned that she wished she had red hair, I made that dream come true.
+Since she had recently mentioned that she wished she had red hair, I had the opportunity to grant that wish.

 After the bus tour, I couldn’t resist a quick stop at my favorite bookstand.
 I sold real estate and had no involvement in the movie business while living in California.
 But I met plenty of people in the film and television industry, so it’s always been entertaining to skim tabloids.
 That said, with fake news and chaos swirling around us these days, it’s become easier to feel anxiety about the future.

-This article is dedicated to all the caregivers who hide their own mental and physical health struggles while caring for frightened, sick loved ones with unwavering devotion.
+This article is dedicated to all the caregivers with unwavering devotion who hide their own mental and physical health struggles while caring for frightened, sick loved ones.
 May the love you share return to you tenfold.

-Stay tuned for interviews with inspiring happiness heroes who share incredible strategies for living joyfully.
+Stay tuned for interviews with inspiring men and women who share incredible strategies for living joyfully.
 As we explore diverse views, our mission is to promote light-heartedness and foster understanding across perspectives, transcending division.

 Know someone with amazing ideas to help others celebrate every Happy Great Day®?
-Suggest them for a blog article.
+Suggest them for a “Happiness Heroes” blog article.

 Copyright 2026 Happy Great Day®.
 All Rights Reserved.